Personal Crisis Management

 … and not do anything of an unnatural manner?

-We are of nature, relax, feel everything around you.
+We are of nature, relax, feel everything around us.
 Take a breath and assess what is moving about.
 When you label possible solutions as unnatural, it means having placed limitations on defining the situation.
 This, in turn, makes it harder to act.

 Does Taoism ever advocate perceiving a crisis as something that should be intervened upon?
 (For example: calling crisis intervention workers).
 Put another way: how do you think Lao Tzu would act (or not act) in a period of personal crisis/stress?

 Depends on the moment and the situation of the crisis.
 Asking this question defeats any answer since it shifts the problem from reality/the moment into the mind.
-Any pre-conceived answer of mine could never match to the moment described by this general question.
+Any pre-conceived answer of mine could never match the moment described by this general question.